JBEI/edd/README.md

 * Check out code to `/var/www/${SITE}` <a name="Check_Out"/>

+* PostgreSQL <a name="PostgreSQL"/>
+    * Required for installing psycopg2 driver, even if you don’t need to run database locally
+        * If you want a more recent postgresql, you can use the Postgresql 3rd-party repository with apt-get:
+        * `wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -`
+        * `sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ trusty-pgdg main" >> /etc/apt/sources.list.d/postgresql.list’`
+        * `sudo apt-get update`
+        * `sudo apt-get install postgresql`
+    * `sudo apt-get install postgresql-contrib` (for hstore extension)
+    * Postgres user should already exist.
+Let’s su to that user for the rest of these postgres commands:
+        * `sudo su postgres`
+    * `psql -d template1 -c 'create extension hstore;’` (to enable hstore)
+    * `createdb edddjango`
+    * `createuser postgres`
+    * `psql edddjango` and
+            CREATE USER edduser WITH PASSWORD 'somegoodpassword'
+                NOSUPERUSER INHERIT CREATEDB NOCREATEROLE NOREPLICATION;
+    * ctrl-d to exit
+    * `exit` to stop being postgres

+* [Pip][3] <a name="Pip"/>
+    * Should be installed as part of standard Python (note: setuptools may not be up-to-date)
+	    * For latest version: `sudo pip install --upgrade --no-use-wheel pip`
+    * A good idea to: `sudo pip install --upgrade setuptools`

 * Python packages <a name="Python_Packages_Deb"/>
     * `sudo pip install virtualenvwrapper`
     * `mkdir -p /usr/local/virtualenvs`